bptlab/mantichor-tezos/DOCUMENTATION.md

 A correct translation of a choreography into a Smart Contract can only take place if the following conditions are met by the choreography:

-- Every gateway split merges with the corresponing gateway join.
+- Every gateway split merges with the corresponding gateway join.
 Alternatively, individual paths can also be terminated by an end event.
 - Tasks with a response message must be divided into two tasks.
 - A subchoreography must not contain a subchoreography.
 - Each choreography and each subchoreography has exactly one start event and at least one end event.
 - Only the choreography elements contained in the Supported choreography elements section are used.

-### Contract Struture
+### Contract Structure

 The Smart Contract consists of two essential parts.
 The storage is defined in the first part.
 A Boolean flag is generated for each task, for each parallel join gateway incoming sequence flow and for each subchoreography.
 In addition, each Smart Contract also contains an initialized flag and a finished flag.
 The second part defines the functions.
 A function is generated for each Choreography Task.
 The structure of these functions is described in the next section.
 In addition, each Smart Contract has an init function.
 This initializes the subsequent element of the start event.

 ### Supported Choreography Elements

 The Tezos adapter supports the following choreography elements.
-The use of unsupported elements can lead to unexpected behavior:
+The use of unsupported elements can lead to unexpected behaviour:

 - Start Event
 - End Event